 A great year for investment treaty disputes

 The SCC has emerged as one of the world's leading institutes for the resolution of disputes between investors and states.
 Today the SCC is the second largest forum in the world for administering investment disputes under its own rules after the dispute resolution organ of the World Bank.
-2017 was a great year.
+See the numbers for 2017 below.

 In the past four years, the SCC has had a steadily high number of investment treaty disputes.
 In 2017, eight investment treaty arbitration were administered by the SCC, which represented the fourth highest caseload for investment disputes since 2007.